okanaganrusty/calico-vpp-k8s-demo/README.md

 calicoctl apply --allow-version-mismatch --filename felix-config-default.yaml
 ```

-2. Add the IP pools for calico to assign pod IPs (optional)
+1. ~Add the IP pools for calico to assign pod IPs~

-This IP pool is automatically created for us.
+  > This IP pool is automatically created for us.
 If we wanted to rename it, or change the properties of the IP pools assigned to nodes.

 ```bash
 cat <<'EOF'>calico-vpp-ippools.yaml